Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 Bund

-A bund is the outer case to a fuel tank.
-It is constructed from concrete, and brickwork or it can be manufactured as part of a tank system, which is known as an integrally bunded tank.
+A bund is the outer case of a fuel tank.
+It is constructed from concrete and brickwork, or it can be manufactured as part of a tank system, which is known as an integrally bunded tank.

 Bunded fuel tanks are the most reliable fuel facility to store fuel safely and securely.
 They are ideal for plant equipment and machinery that need regular refilling.